dentarg/auth0-blog/_posts/2017-06-19-how-to-keep-up-with-hyperconnected-consumers.markdown

 - identity
 - auth0
 related:
-- 2016-09-22-yahoo-confirms-data-breach-of-half-a-billion-user-accounts
+- the-three-best-ways-to-create-the-single-vision-of-a-customer
-- 2016-08-16-how-real-state-companies-can-implement-open-id-connect-with-auth0
+- the-firewall-of-the-future-is-identity
-- 2017-02-08-is-multifactor-authentication-the-best-way-to-secure-your-accounts-myths-and-reality
+- go-beyond-username-password-with-modern-auth
 ---

 The relationship between brands and consumers has fundamentally shifted in the digital age.